tscode/StructPack.jl/README.md

 ## Usage
 To pack or unpack a value `val::T` via StructPack.jl, you must assign its type `T` a format `F <: Format`.
-The format determines how the struct is mapped to msgpack.
+The format determines how the struct is mapped to a valid msgpack byte sequence.
-StructPack.jl offers a number of convenient formats [out of the box](https://tscode.github.io/StructPack.jl/dev/formats/).
+StructPack.jl offers a number of useful formats [out of the box](https://tscode.github.io/StructPack.jl/dev/formats/).

 Default formats for your type `T` can be specified via
 ```julia